Skip to main content

 In this guide, we will be thinking about form creation and structuring through the lens of data tables.

-Every form is represented by a data table in an Bonterra Case Management database.
+Every form is represented by a data table in an Apricot database.
 Every data table has a Row Size Limit of 65,000 bytes.
 Each field type uses varying amounts of bytes, some have higher impact than others.
 The more bytes used, the more performance issues we see.
 As a best practice, forms should be kept under 25,500 bytes.

 Rule #1: Forms that require the use of many high impact fields should be broken down into multiple forms.